brandongrahamcobb/py/README.md

 ## License

-This project is licensed under the GNU Public License.
+This project is licensed under the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact